JeromeA/LispIdeaPlugin/NOTES.md

 ## Usage highlighting

 Usage highlighting relies on many assumptions that a plugin can easily break.
-I broke it multiple times already, and I pledge to write down the reasons whenever it happens again.
+I broke it multiple times already, and I pledge to write down the reasons here whenever it happens again.

 For the feature to work, the symbols have to provide a reference, and this reference must resolve to the definition.